kravigupta/mastering-elastic-stack-code-files/Chapter02/README.md

-# mastering-elastic-stack-code-files
-Mastering Elastic Stack Code Files
+# Mastering Elastic Stack
+## Chapter 2
+Step iInto Elasticsearch, takes us to how Elasticsearch started as a project, how Elasticsearch works and covering various Elasticsearch API’s and Aggregations.